 - Clearly defined and delimited.
-Road and rail networks are the most relevant examples of this mode of territorial occupation with a well established land ownership (rights of way) along their paths.
-This implies only one exclusive use and other functions are not possible.
+Road and rail networks are the most relevant examples of this mode of territorial occupation, with well-established land ownership (rights of way) along their paths.
+This implies only one exclusive use, and other functions are not possible.
 Access is only available to the modes using the network.

 - Vaguely defined and delimited.
-Most maritime and air corridors are vaguely defined as they often involve only a right of way.
-Multiple use of that space are thus permitted.
+Most maritime and air corridors are vaguely defined, as they often involve only a right of way.
+Multiple uses of that space are thus permitted.
 For instance, a maritime corridor can overlap a fishing zone.
 However, air and port terminals have specific and exclusive land ownership serving one dominant function.

 - Without definition.
-In many telecommunication network, overlapping is frequent and the only authorization required is the right to broadcast from a specific location using a specific frequency.
+In many telecommunication networks, overlapping is frequent, and the only authorization required is the right to broadcast from a specific location using a specific frequency.
 Most cellular networks are established by building a number of broadcast points, each creating its own telecommunication “cell”.
 The overlay of all these cells creates the illusion of a contiguous service.
 “No service” zones are also possible.